 1.

-Think about it, what do you need an Instagram profile for?
+What do you need an Instagram profile for?
+The content you need to produce and how you promote it, among many other things, depends on what kind of global target you set for your account.
 Possibly, you want to sell your services, attract participants for training sessions, make money selling ad spaces, or increase brand awareness through the personality of its owner.
-The kind of content you need to produce, the way you promote it among many other things depends on what kind of a global target you set out for your account.

 2.